SystemsApproach/private5g/software/smallcell.rst

           - "315010999912302"
           - "315010999912303"

+The second block, ``network-slices``, sets various parameters associated with the *Slices* that connect devices to applications.
-And still further down in the same section you will fine a ``network slices`` block where you will need to reenter the PLMN information:
+Here, you will need to reenter the PLMN information:

 .. code-block::